Energy Saving Tips

 Doors

 When you are not occupying a room, make sure that you keep the door closed.
-Closing doors especially goes for rooms such as the laundry room and kitchen.
+Closing doors are especially used for rooms such as the laundry room and kitchen.
 When you close the door, your cooling and heating system does not need to work as hard to cool or heat the additional square footage.
 With these relentless Texas summers, the impact and savings can be something to celebrate.

 Shower

 Keep the time you spend in the shower down to keep the electric bill down.
 The hot water that you use while in the shower is directly connected to the hot water heater.
 When the hot water heater has to heat up water to replace the water that you use in the shower, your energy consumption goes up.
-Do yourself and your bank account a favor by shaving off a couple minutes from your dedicated rubber ducky time.
+Do yourself and your bank account a favor by shaving off a couple of minutes from your dedicated rubber ducky time.